Roomba 980 Review

 iRobot’s First Robot Vacuum with Smart Navigation

-After almost two decades, iRobot finally changed its course and decided to utilize a more advanced algorithm in the Roomba lineup.
+After almost two decades, iRobot finally changed its course and utilized a more advanced algorithm in the Roomba lineup.
 The 980 is a pivotal moment in iRobot’s history and the first Roomba to navigate in straight lines with the top-mounted camera and SLAM.
 One feature separating this from other brands is dirt-detect, which instructs the robot to do additional back-and-forth passes on dirtier areas.
-None of the other robots have this since iRobot has a patent on this technology.
+None of the other robots have this since iRobot has a patent.

 Pros